What is law?

 Common subjects studied by law applicants include English language or literature, or a humanities-based subject such as history, philosophy or another language.

 These subjects require a student to eloquently argue their interpretation of a text in an essay format, which makes for an ideal segue into argument within a legal framework.

 They also promote a heightened level of language, an essential skill when reading and understanding the law itself.

 If a school is offering a course in law outright then a student may be advised to take it up, but many university courses do not take prior law education into account as they prefer to teach the subject from a starting position.

 Preferred subjects and required grades will differ depending on the specific law course and university you apply to, so be sure to check individual university websites for more details.

 What can I expect to study on a law degree?

 The first year of a law degree will be centred around giving a student a strong foundation in the legal frameworks of both the nation of study and in international bodies such as the UN and the European Union.
 Core modules may include tort law, contract law and the relationship between the individual and the state prosecution service.

-In later years a wider selection of courses will be available to pick a specialised area including family law and comparative human rights.
+In later years a wider selection of courses will be available, and you may specialise in a particular area such as family law, constitutional law, criminal law or human rights.